etd530/Hysplit_R_interface/README.md

-# HYSPLIT R Interface for large-scale trajectory computing
+# R interface to HYSPLIT for scalable trajectory computing

 #### Table of contents
 [Installation](#installation)